MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 ### Update your XDP Product Platforms

 If you have an existing XDK product in XDP already, it needs to be updated to support the PC platform.
 To do this, once on the product, navigate to Product Setup &gt; Platform Type.

 ![](../images/ingesting_crossplay_games_xdp/image10.png)

 On this page, select the platforms you want to support (options are Xbox One, Threshold PC, and Windows Mobile).
 Once you are happy with your selection, select the “Submit Platforms” button.

 This change will immediately be made live (no need for a service configuration, catalog, or binary publish for this to take affect).
-Note that this configuration spans sandboxes – you cannot have different platform types per sandbox for your game.
+This configuration spans sandboxes – you cannot have different platform types per sandbox for your game.

 ### Enter your MSA App ID

 Once the XDP product is created, go to the Product Setup page for the product to enter the MSA App ID created earlier.
 Product Setup can be reached by clicking on the left-most “status box” in the Tasks bar for the product in XDP, as shown below.

 ![](../images/ingesting_crossplay_games_xdp/image11.png)

 Once you make it to the Product Setup page, select the “Application ID Setup” section.
 In this area, you can enter the MSA App ID you retrieved and place it in the “Application ID” field, as shown below.

 ![](../images/ingesting_crossplay_games_xdp/image12.png)

 **You** **do not need to enter Name and Publisher attribution**, **and specifically should not use the “Get Application ID” link on the page**, as you already have an MSA App ID you need to enter in this field and do not want a new one generated for your application.

 Once you’ve entered your MSA App ID in the “Application ID” field, click the “Submit Application ID Setup” button.
 This will save your MSA App ID information with Xbox Live security – whenever you make a request to retrieve an XToken from your UWP, the title claim contained within will now map to this XDP product (as long as the UWP is properly using the AppX Manifest Identity you created in Partner Center!)

 ### Enter the Partner Center PFN into XDP